Riverside Transit Agency: CommuterLink routes

+Bus fleet

+Active fleet

 RTA's 40-foot and CommuterLink buses are powered entirely by compressed natural gas, with the agency's conversion to the fuel completed in 2001.
-They also operate CNG fueling stations at their Riverside and Hemet maintenance facilities that help fuel not only transit vehicles, but the alternative-fuel fleet of various government agencies.
+They also operate CNG fueling stations at their Riverside and Hemet maintenance facilities that help fuel not only transit vehicles but also the alternative-fuel fleet of various government agencies.

 In 2013, RTA began the process of replacing their old NABI 40 LFW fleet with newer 42-foot, Gillig Low Floor BRT Suburban buses.
-The traditional red, white and blue colors of RTA were updated to feature solid blue on the top portion of the bus, with a ribbon of blue and red around the bus's sides and rear.
+RTA's traditional red, white, and blue colors were updated to feature solid blue on the top portion of the bus, with a ribbon of blue and red around the bus's sides and rear.
 The modern buses also have a more spacious interior, padded and contoured seats, colored headsigns, USB charging ports for customers' mobile phones and tablets, and a design that allows for quicker wheelchair fastening and overall faster customer boarding.